BardicDefense/purple-hack/testtexoutput.md

 1d8 Hit Die (8hp+Con mod at 1st level).
 Receive attack bonus of +1 every level, starting at level 1, stopping at +15 at level 15.
-Can use any weapon or armor, so long as they meet its strength minimum, if any (see [equipment](#armor-weapons-and-equipment)).
+Can use any weapon or armour, so long as they meet its strength minimum, if any (see [equipment](#armour-weapons-and-equipment)).
 Every name level, warriors add an extra weapon die of damage to their armed combat attacks and an additional feat.
 At 1st level, warriors select one style, reflecting their preferred manner of fighting:

 - **Arcanist**: You can read Mithric and gain access to two schools of magic of your choice.
-You can cast spells in armor as well as when being jostled.
+You can cast spells in armour as well as when being jostled.
 You cannot create or cast from scrolls, though you can copy spells from them.
 You have half the spell slots of a mage of your same level (rounded down, to a minimum of 1 slot).
 You start with a